12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 Real-time chat leads to higher conversion rates.
 Many times, a buyer will have one question standing in the way of the purchase.
 Implementing live chat allows you to offer support, overcome objections and empower online shoppers to complete the purchase.

 People like to chat with real humans, so the best case scenario is to have a dedicated team of support specialists on hand to offer personalized responses.
-But you could also use chatbots to deliver pre-programmed responses that use natural language.
+But you could also use an AI chatbot.
 Doing this will significantly reduce shopping cart abandonment in your store.

 One reason for shopping cart abandonment is the hidden shipping fees and taxes the visitor only sees at the time of checkout.
-When faced with these unexpected costs, many users will decide to shop around for a better deal.
+When faced with these unexpected costs, many users prefer to look for another store to find a better price.

-A highly effective way to reduce or even prevent it from happening in the first place is to reduce the costs for your customers.
-You can do this by offering free shipping even before people reach the checkout page.
+A highly effective way to prevent it from happening is to reduce the costs for your customers.
+You can do this by offering free shipping.
+Advertise that on your site, for example by adding a banner on the top of the pages.

 This simple offer will encourage your visitors to load up their carts and complete their purchase without worrying about extra costs.

-Although this may increase your merchant service fee, you'll be giving customers the power to choose and the profits from the increased sales should outweigh whatever fees or inconvenience you may experience by providing additional payment options.
+Although this may increase your merchant service fee, you'll be giving customers the power to choose what is more suitable to them.
+The profits from the increased sales should outweigh whatever fees or inconvenience you may experience by providing additional payment options.

 Consider using: